duderstadt-lab/mars-docs/docs/MarsRover/ScriptableWidgets.md

 ### Widget-specific information
-For example scripts visit the [How to use Scriptable Widgets](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/) tutorial page.
+For an example script for each plot type visit the [How to use Scriptable Widgets](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/) tutorial page.

 ##### 1. Category Chart
 **Expected Outputs**